-

 Qualifying Exam

 Ph.D. students must take the qualifying exam after the required breadth courses and CS7300 are completed.
-The qualifying exam is a 3-hour written exam that is offered at the beginning of a long semester (only offered in the fall semester currently).
-Students must answer questions from three of the research areas the Ph.D. program is based on (the number of areas can vary from year to year depending on the availability of faculty).
+The qualifying exam is a 3-hour written exam that is offered at the beginning of the fall semester.
+Students must answer questions from three of the research areas the Ph.D. program is based on.
 In general, the areas will be 1) Data Analytics and Management, 2) Human-Computer Interaction and Computer Vision, 3) High-Performance Computing, 4) Cyber Security and Networking, 5) Software Engineering and Real-time Systems.

-The qualifying examination will take place in the second/third week of the fall semester.
-At the end of the spring semester, a reading list for each of the exam areas will be made available to the students.
-Each reading list will include at least five research papers that cover fundamental concepts in the given area.
+Computer Systems and Engineering: CS7351, CS7352A reading list for each of the exam areas will be made available to the students.
 The exam will have at least two questions about each area, except software engineering.
 The students only need to answer one exam question per area.
-The exam questions can be as general as explaining how a particular algorithm outlined in a certain paper performs or a critical analysis of the results presented.
 The grading will be on a scale of 1 to 5.
 The average score over the three areas must be at least 3 to pass the exam.
 This is an open book exam.
-All types of notes are allowed but no electronic devices of any sort are allowed.
-This means no tablets, cell phones, or computers.
-Annotated papers are encouraged.

-Should a student fail the exam, he/she has the option of taking a second and final qualifying exam at the next offering.
+Should a student fail the exam, he/she has the option of taking a second and final qualifying exam the following year.
 Students will be dismissed from the program if they do not pass the qualifying exam the second time.

 -